-- Adult Mental Health Services for Adults of a Working Age: manages our adult inpatient services at both the Radbourne Unit and the Hartington Unit and also provides urgent assessment and home treatment services, including our crisis services and liaison teams, alongside mental health triage.
+- Adult Mental Health Services for Adults of a Working Age: manages our adult inpatient services at both the Radbourne Unit and the Hartington Unit and also provides urgent assessment and home treatment services, including our crisis services and liaison teams, and helpline.

 - Community Mental Health Services for Adults of a Working Age: provides community mental health services, locally based across Derbyshire, for people experiencing significant mental health difficulties requiring specialist interventions, including Consultant Psychiatric outpatients services and Early Intervention services.
 Physical Health Monitoring Clinic for people commencing on antipsychotic medication or having this titrated, Individual Placement Support team and (PCN) Mental Health Practitioners.

-- Forensic and Mental Health Rehabilitation Services: following commissioner investment, this division has been developed for the Trust’s emerging forensic service line.
-It includes a Community Forensic Team, a Criminal Justice Liaison and Diversion Team and a Placement Review Team.
-Low Secure Inpatient services are provided at the Kedleston Unit and rehabilitation inpatient services at Cherry Tree Close and there is and ongoing transformation to extend the rehabilitation pathway including a community rehabilitation team.
+- Forensic and Mental Health Rehabilitation Services: following commissioner investment, the division continues to develop the forensic service line.
+It includes a Community Forensic Team, a Criminal Justice Liaison and Diversion Team and a Placement Review Team with a Low Secure Inpatient Unit provided at the Kedleston Unit.
+Currently there is a rehabilitation inpatient service at Cherry Tree Close and there is and ongoing transformation to extend the rehabilitation pathway including a community rehabilitation team.
 The division also includes a number of specialist teams including Perinatal Services (inpatient and community), Eating Disorders services for adults, Substance Misuse services through Derby Drug and Alcohol Recovery Service and Derbyshire Recovery Partnership, Physiotherapy and Dietetics services.

 - Mental Health Services for Older People: provides an inpatient service for people suffering with dementia on the Cubley Court wards and an inpatient service for older people experiencing functional illness, such as severe depression or psychosis, at Tissington House.
 This division also delivers services locally across Derbyshire within the Community Mental Health Teams (CMHT) and Memory Assessments Service (MAS) and provides an intensive alternative to hospital admission through the Dementia Rapid Response Teams (DRRT) and the In-reach and Home Treatment Team.